jazzband/django-two-factor-auth/docs/installation.rst

         'otp_yubikey',
     )

-This plugin also requires adding a validation service, through wich YubiKeys will be verified.
+This plugin also requires adding a validation service, through which YubiKeys will be verified.
 Normally, you'd use the YubiCloud for this.
 In the Django admin, navigate to ``YubiKey validation services`` and add an item.
 Django Two-Factor Authentication will identify the validation service with the